Arize-ai/client_python/src/arize/_generated/api_client/docs/ApiKeyType.md

 # ApiKeyType

-Type of the API key. - USER - Key associated with a specific user. - SERVICE - Key associated with a bot user for service authentication.
+Type of the API key. - USER - Personal key that authenticates as the creating user. - SERVICE - Key that authenticates as a service account with explicitly granted access.

 ## Enum